guptaanu412/example-course-specs/README.md

 designers work backward from concrete examples of where their learners are going.

 Output: 1-2 exercises that use most or all of the skills the learner is to develop.

-These will normally be included toward the end of the course.
+Note: these will normally be included toward the end of the course.

 </em>